-Embassy of Ghana-USA & Sonnie Badu to thrill fans with; Ghana Unites Against COVID-19 Virtual Concert
+Embassy of Ghana-USA to hold COVID-19 virtual concert

 Advertisement

 “The virtual concert is a collaboration with the Ghana High Commission in the US.
-They reached out to me and of course as a son of the nation, it is my duty to respond,” the ‘Baba’ crooner said.
+They reached out to me and of course as a son of the nation, it is my duty to respond,” the ‘Baba’ singer said.

 Sonnie Badu also promised to use the virtual concert to raise funds to help amid the Covid-19 pandemic